openqasm/openqasm/source/language/types.rst

 Subroutines and externs that do not return a value implicitly return ``void``.
-The ``void`` type is unrealizable and uninstantiable, and thus cannot be attached to an identifer or used as a cast operator.
+The ``void`` type is unrealizable and uninstantiable, and thus cannot be attached to an identifier or used as a cast operator.
 The keyword ``void`` is reserved for potential future use.

 .. _angle-type: